Multiple Proposer Transaction Fee Mechanism Design: Robust Incentives Against Censorship and Bribery: Bribery-aware and Asymmetric Multiple Proposer Transaction Fee Mechanism Design

-A Multiple Proposer TFM is MBIC under the above sets and parameters if the following holds:

-For every $H,M_0$ and strategy of the includers, for every type in $\text{Bribe}^{BP}$, the best response for the block producer of this type is to follow the indicated allocation rule and refrain from adding fake transactions to the mempool and to their block ($F_{BP}, F^{Init}_{BP}$ are empty).
+\paragraph{Myopic Block Producer Incentive Compatible (MBIC)} This definition examines whether a block producer has incentives to follow the indicated allocation rule and refrain from adding fake transactions regardless of the includers' strategies, and the content of the mempool and the previous blocks. \begin{definition} A Bribery-aware and Asymmetric Multiple Proposer TFM is MBIC under the above sets and parameters if the following holds: For every $H,M_0$ and strategy of the includers, for every type in $\text{Bribe}^{BP}$, the best response for the block producer of this type is to follow the indicated allocation rule and refrain from adding fake transactions to the mempool and to their block (this means that $F_{BP}, F^{Init}_{BP}$ are empty). \end{definition}

 \paragraph{MBBN vs MBIC}

 Note that MBBN is a weaker property than MBIC because it makes a (Nash equilibrium related) assumption for the strategy of the includers.
 Moreover, if MCBN is combined with MBBN, then this means that the strategy profile where (i) all the types of the includers follow the indicated allocation and they do not add fake transactions to the mempool and their inclusion lists and (ii) all the types of the block producer follow the indicated allocation rule and they do not add fake transactions to the mempool and their block is a Bayesian Nash equilibrium.